aces/Loris-MRI/docs/scripts_md/Database.md

 ### `new(userName => $u, databaseName => $d, hostname => $h, password => $pwd, port =>$port)`  (constructor)

 Create a new instance of this class, without actually trying to connect to the database specified.
-All parameters are required except 'port', which defaults to 3306 if not specified.
+All parameters are required except `port`, which defaults to 3306 if not specified.
 If the user name, database name or host name are the empty string, the constructor will call `die`.

-INPUTS: a set of properties for the current database:
+INPUTS:

-\- name of the user for the (upcoming) connection
+\- name of the user for the (upcoming) connection.
-\- name of the database
+\- name of the database.
-\- name of the host on which the database resides
+\- name of the host on which the database resides.
-\- password for the (upcoming) connection
+\- password for the (upcoming) connection.
-\- port used for the (upcoming) connection (defaults to 3306 if not provided)
+\- port used for the (upcoming) connection (defaults to 3306 if not provided).

 RETURN: new instance of this class.

 ### `connect()`

 Attempts to connect to the database using the connection parameters passed at construction time.
-This method will throw a DatabaseException if the connection could not be established.
+This method will throw a `DatabaseException` if the connection could not be established.

 ### `pselect($query, @args)`

-Executes a select query on the database.
+Executes a `SELECT` query on the database.
 This method will first `prepare` the statement passed as parameter before sending the request to the database.

 INPUTS:
-    - select query to execute (containing the argument placeholders if any)
+    - `SELECT` query to execute (containing the argument placeholders if any).
     - list of arguments to replace the placeholders with.

 RETURN: a reference to the array of records found.
 Each record is in fact a
-        reference to the list of values for the columns selected
+        reference to the list of values for the columns selected.

 ### `insertOne($tableName, $valuesRef)`

 Inserts one record in a given database table with the specified column values.
-This method will throw a DatabaseException if the record cannot be inserted.
+This method will throw a `DatabaseException` if the record cannot be inserted.

 INPUTS:
     - name of the table in which to insert the record.